 "STOP THERE!
 YOU'RE NOT GOING ANYWHERE WITH THOSE HUSSIES!"
 Uncle Vernon screamed, sounding like he'd completely lost his mind.
 Harry was halfway in the car already, but Uncle Vernon had jumped forth with a roar and — Ronnie saw in the side mirror — managed to grab Harry's leg.

-Ginny shrieked - but then, like a white streak of lightning, Hedwig had attacked Uncle Vernon, flying straight at his face and making him let go of Harry.
+But then, like a white streak of lightning, Hedwig was attacking Uncle Vernon, flying straight at his face, scratching and pecking and making him let go of Harry.

 "Effing - owl!"
 He tried to hit at her, but Hedwig was too fast for him, and sailed elegantly away and into the night while Harry scrambled all the way into the car, and Ronnie stepped on the gas so the car took off and flew away.